torchbox/wagtail-headless-preview/README.md

     pass
 ```

-## How do I access preview content?
+## How will my front-end app display preview content?

-It depends on your project.

-For a quick test:
+This depends on your project, as it will be dictated by the requirements of your front-end app.

+For example, the demonstration below uses a wagtail api endpoint to access previews - your app may opt instead to access page previews using [GraphQL](https://wagtail.io/blog/getting-started-with-wagtail-and-graphql/).

+## Demonstration

+This example sets up an api endpoint which will return the preview for a page, and then displays that data on a simplified demo front-end app.

 * Add `wagtail.api.v2` to the installed apps:
 ```python